kaby76/AntlrVSIX/README.md

 but I am deferring further development of the client until the server is more or less complete.
 Supported are colorized tagging, hover, go to def, find all refs, replace, command completion, reformat, and go to visitor/listener.
 But, there is so much more to Antlrvsix than these basic LSP commands.
+There is a command-line interface being developed to bring this completely out from the narrow focus of a Visual Studio extension.

 ## Analysis